Rysanlos/steamfriends.info/README.md

 They will have access to the members section

 Remove the index.html, to connect to your site type example.com/login in the adress bar

+# Credits

+All credit goes to [Xyleme](https://steamcommunity.com/profiles/76561197960288870) for making the code and [Rysanlos](https://steamcommunity.com/profiles/76561198026039547) for maintaining it during 7 years